jsbsantos/salsify-line-server/README.md

 I also looked into a read on demand, just for the sake of it, fully knowing that for large files each access had the potential to lock up the system.

-Finally, I thought I would create an index of each linesí starting position on the file instead of loading itís content.The process consists in reading the file and saving the position of each ì\nî character on a list.
+Finally, I thought I would create an index of each lines‚Äô starting position on the file instead of loading it‚Äôs content.The process consists in reading the file and saving the position of each ‚Äú\n‚Äù character on a list.
 Each index of this list will map to a file line and the value will be the position on the file where the line starts.
 I sacrificed initial performance on the server load with this indexing process to guarantee that reading would be fast.

 This system consists of a web application running on Kestrel web server.
 When the application starts it loads and indexes the file specified as parameter, which may take a bit of time for larger files.

 Once the file is indexed, the application starts and the requested endpoint will be available.
-Calls to that endpoint will fetch the position where the the desired linesí content is on the file from our index and read a line starting from that position (read until a new ì\nî) and return the result.
-If the line number requested if out of bounds itíll return null and that will trigger a  HTTP 413 response back.
+Calls to that endpoint will fetch the position where the the desired lines‚Äô content is on the file from our index and read a line starting from that position (read until a new ‚Äú\n‚Äù) and return the result.
+If the line number requested if out of bounds it‚Äôll return null and that will trigger a  HTTP 413 response back.

-# How will your system perform with a 1 GB file? a 10 GB file? a 100 G#B file?
+## How will your system perform with a 1 GB file? a 10 GB file? a 100 G#B file?

-With the increase of the file size the indexing process duration will go up and memory used will increase because the size of the index will also be bigger - but it will still be manageable since itís only storing long values.
+With the increase of the file size the indexing process duration will go up and memory used will increase because the size of the index will also be bigger - but it will still be manageable since it‚Äôs only storing long values.

 ## How will your system perform with 100 users?
 10000 users?
 1000000 users?